TugboatQA/docs/content/lighthouse/using-lighthouse.md

 While Google Lighthouse is an open-source tool that you can manually run against Tugboat Previews, Tugboat's Lighthouse integration automates this process, and integrates it with the additional tasks you can perform against your Tugboat Previews.
-When you use Tugboat's Lighthouse integration to run your Lighthouse audits, you'll see a status message on the linked git provider pull request showing whether the reports generated correctly, and providing a link to view the reports
+When you use Tugboat's Lighthouse integration to generate your Lighthouse reports, you'll see a status message on the linked git provider pull request showing whether the reports generated correctly, and providing a link to view the reports

 ![Screenshots of Lighthouse reports link on GitHub PR](/_images/lighthouse-reports-on-github-pr.png)